reduxframework/docs/docs/configuration/global_arguments.md

 ## share_icons

-The `share_icons` argument sets an array of social website icons at the bottom-left of the options panel, before the footer.
+Set an array of social website icons at the bottom-left of the options panel, before the footer.
 Any icon or link may be used to indicate any social networking site.
 Each icon requires its own array block, as shown above.

 |Name|Type|Description|
 |--- |--- |--- |